daphChi/DevSecOps-Journey/README.md

 # 🚀 DevSecOps Journey

 Welcome to my DevSecOps learning journey!
-This repository is my hands-on logbook as I build skills across Linux, Git, Cloud, Infrastructure as Code, Kubernetes, CI/CD, and Security.
+This repository serves as my hands-on logbook as I develop skills in Linux, Git, Cloud, Infrastructure as Code, Kubernetes, CI/CD, and Security.

 ## 🎯 Goals
 - Build a solid foundation in **Linux, Git, and Cloud (AWS)**.